 Pin this workout to Pinterest so you’ll have it forever

-Dumbbell Arm Exercises in this Workout
+Dumbbell Arm Exercises

 Lie down on your back with a dumbbell in each hand hovering above and close to your armpits.
 This is your start position.
 Exhale as you push the dumbbells up.
 Hold for a second and then inhale and slowly lower the weight back down to the start position to complete one rep. TIP: Lay on a bench or stability ball for a greater range of motion.